-As of December 31, 2019, 143,221 Series B exercised warrants were subject to revaluation at the time that they were exercised and the fair value amounts to CHF 3,005,348 (2018: CHF 3,005,348).
+As of December 31, 2019, 143,221 Series B exercised warrants were subject to revaluation at the time that they were exercised and the fair value amounted to CHF 3,005,348.
 Since its initial recognition on July 17, 2018 the fair value of the warrants has increased by CHF 2,433,099, resulting in a loss in the corresponding amounts (fair value as of July 17, 2018: CHF 572,249).
+On June 18, 2020, the Series B warrants expired without further warrants being exercised.

-As of December 31, 2019, the number of Series B warrants outstanding subject to revaluation were 34,535 and the fair value amounted to CHF 0.00 (2018: CHF 215,572).
-The fair value decreased by CHF 215,572 resulting in a revaluation gain of the same amount for the year ended December 31, 2019 (fair value as of July 17, 2018: CHF 137,987).
+Due to the expiry on June 18, 2020, no Series B warrants were outstanding and subject to revaluation on December 31, 2020.
+As of December 31, 2019, the number of Series B warrants outstanding subject to revaluation were 34,535 and the fair value amounted to CHF 0.00.
+Accordingly, there was no revaluation gain or loss on these warrants for the year ended December 31, 2020 (2019: revaluation gain of CHF 215,572).

-26. Events after the balance sheet date
+27. Events after the balance sheet date

-The COVID-19 outbreak will delay enrollment of patients into our "TRAVERS" phase 2 trial with AM-125.
+The COVID-19 pandemic continues to delay enrollment of patients into our "TRAVERS" phase 2 trial with AM-125.
 Candidates for trial participation undergo certain types of neurosurgery, which are elective procedures.
-Due to the COVID-19 outbreak, the sites participating in the "TRAVERS" trial have postponeed elective procedures and temporarily reduced or suspended clinical research activities.
-As a result, enrollment came to a halt towards the end of March 2020.
-Although sites are expected to catch up on enrollment once COVID-19 related restrictions are relaxed, the Company expects that the interim analysis following Part A of the trial will be completed only in the third quarter of 2020, at the earliest.
+In early 2021, several sites participating in the "TRAVERS" trial have postponed elective procedures and temporarily reduced or suspended clinical research activities.
+Although sites are expected to catch up on enrollment once COVID-19 related restrictions are relaxed, the Company expects that final results from the trial will become only available in the third quarter of 2021, at the earliest.